 Only the most qualified businesses can qualify for bank loans, and odds are that the same applies for Northern Bank business loans that aren’t backed by the SBA.

 Choosing to fund with a business line of credit will allow you to access affordable funds for your current needs, but will also set you up for easy access to funding in the future.
-If you anticipate needing more working capital—but only want to apply for it once—consider this kind of Northern Bank business loan your top option that they offer.
+If you anticipate needing more working capital—but only want to apply for it once—consider this type of Northern Bank business loan your top option.

 Now that you’re familiar with the five types of Northern Bank business loans, it’s time to start thinking about where they fall on your list of possible funding options.
-If you’re not completely convinced that one of the Northern Bank business loans is the right fit for you, then it’s time to consider top alternatives.
+If you’re not completely convinced that one of these loans is the right fit for you, then it’s time to consider top alternatives.

 There you have it—all the ins and out on Northern Bank business loans and all of their top competitors.
-Now that you’ve got an idea of what Northern Bank is offering up in the form of small business loans, you’re familiar with the pros and cons of most small business bank loans: They offer up ideal terms, but they’re only available to the most qualified minority of small business owners.
-Plus, they often take way too long to fund to even be useful for most fast-paced small businesses.
+Now that you have an idea of what Northern Bank offers in the form of small business loans, you’re familiar with the pros and cons of most small business bank loans: They offer up ideal terms, but they’re only available to the most qualified minority of small business owners.
+Plus, they often take a long time to fund, which can be problematic for fast-paced small businesses.

-If you’re okay with waiting—and potentially being denied the funds you need—then Northern Bank business loans could very well be worth your time However, if you need funding fast, and you’re not pristinely qualified, then the four alternatives we’ve highlighted would serve your funding needs better.
+If you have the time and the credentials, then Northern Bank business loans could very well be worth your time However, if you need funding fast, and you’re not perfectly qualified, then the four alternatives we’ve highlighted may serve your funding needs better.